guydunton/dnd-rolls/README.md

 # D&D Rolls

-D&D Rolls is a program for rolling D&D dice.
+D&D Rolls is a web page and binary for rolling D&D dice.
 Give it a string and it will convert it to dice and roll them.

 ```bash
 > ./dnd-rolls '4d8 + d6 - 1d4 - 1'